pagkly/Zed/Investopedia3/Trade Secret.md

 Trade Secret
 ## What Is a Trade Secret?

 A trade secret is any practice or process of a company that is generally not known outside of the company.
-Information considered a trade secret gives the company a [competitive advantage](https://www.investopedia.com/terms/c/competitive_advantage.asp) over its competitors and is often a product of internal [research and development](https://www.investopedia.com/terms/r/randd.asp).
+Information considered a trade secret gives the company a [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp) over its competitors and is often a product of internal [[research and development]](https://www.investopedia.com/terms/r/randd.asp).

 To be legally considered a trade secret in the United States, a company must make a reasonable effort in concealing the information from the public; the secret must intrinsically have economic value, and the trade secret must contain information.
-Trade secrets are a part of a company's [intellectual property](https://www.investopedia.com/terms/i/intellectualproperty.asp).
-Unlike a [patent](https://www.investopedia.com/terms/p/patent.asp), a trade secret is not publicly known.
+Trade secrets are a part of a company's [[intellectual property]](https://www.investopedia.com/terms/i/intellectualproperty.asp).
+Unlike a [[patent]](https://www.investopedia.com/terms/p/patent.asp), a trade secret is not publicly known.

 ### Key Takeaways